-There is one particular method we prefer above all others and that is freezing.
-Not only will freezing garlic extend its shelf life but also prevent food-borne illnesses like botulism.
+There is one particular method we prefer above all others and that is freezing, which will extend its shelf life.
 Frozen garlic requires minimal work and keeps well for up to six months.

 First, peel your garlic and decide whether you'd rather freeze it whole or chopped.
 Whole garlic cloves may be frozen in small freezer bags and will be a bit mushy when thawed.

 It's ideal to freeze chopped garlic in an ice tray designated for that particular use.
-After the garlic has frozen solid, pop it out of the tray and store in a freezer bag.
-It's a good idea to double bag it to keep strong odors away from other foods.
+After the garlic has frozen solid, pop it out of the tray and store it in a freezer bag.
+It's a good idea to double bag it to keep strong odours away from other foods.

-Garlic and oil can be toxic if left at room temperature or stored in a refrigerator kept above 40F degrees.
-That's because garlic's low acidity and the oil's lack of oxygen contribute to the development of clostridium botulinum, a deadly bacteria.
+Garlic and oil can be toxic if left at room temperature or stored in a refrigerator kept above 40°F. That's because garlic's low acidity and the oil's lack of oxygen contribute to the development of Clostridium botulinum, a deadly bacteria.

 That being said, if you'd like to store garlic in olive oil it's best to keep it in the freezer.
-One way of doing it would be to puree garlic using a 2-to-1 ratio of oil to garlic.
-Freeze it as mentioned above and, if you'd like, blend with a touch of salt for extra flavor.
+One way of doing it would be to puree garlic using a two-to-one ratio of oil to garlic.
+Freeze it as mentioned above and, if you like, blend it with a touch of salt for extra flavour.